zachspar/resume/README.md

 You should also update any static files to include your headshot if desired.

 ### GitHub Pages Deployment
-By default, this repo will attempt to publish to GitHub pages from the `master` branch.
+By default, this repo will attempt to publish to GitHub pages from the `main` or `master` branch.

 ### Heroku Deployment
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)